phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 1935201
+#Number of Trump Tweets: 1935768
-#Number of Cruz Tweets: 823348
+#Number of Cruz Tweets: 823639
-#Number of Clinton Tweets: 542741
+#Number of Clinton Tweets: 542915
+#Total Number of Tweets: 502495
-#Number of Rubio Tweets: 495906
+#Number of Rubio Tweets: 496036
 #Number of Jeb!
-Tweets: 435194
+Tweets: 435351
-#Number of Sanders Tweets: 311106
+#Number of Sanders Tweets: 311242
-#Number of Carson Tweets: 150975
+#Number of Carson Tweets: 151003
-#Number of Kasich Tweets: 135415
+#Number of Kasich Tweets: 135428
-#Total Number of Tweets:
 #Current Stream Started at Sun Feb 14 17:43:35 MST
 ---
 ---